BaneleMlamleli/bruno_api_automation/README.md

 # Bruno_API_Automation

-- In this project I'm using [restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) for my REST API.
+- This is an API testing project where I will be using [restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) for my REST API as it is well documented.
-- I will be automating validation tests using Chai
-- I have created test cases and attached them in the Assets directory for referencing
+- The objective is to automate the test cases I have written to validate the end-points using the Chai library

 ## Tech-stack for the project